theislab/chemCPA/notebooks/README.md

 These notebooks are meant to showcase how to analyse a trained chemCPA model.
 They also reproduce the results from the paper.

 As you will not be able to connect to the mongoDB via SEML, you have to use the provided part of the database.
-To align with the notebooks, simply define your own the `load_config` function similar to this:
+To align with the notebooks, simply define your own `load_config` function similar to this:

 ```python
 import json